Ripened Tingle's Balloon Trip of Love

-is an adventure video game developed by Vanpool and published by Nintendo for the Nintendo DS.
-It is a sequel to the game Freshly-Picked Tingle's Rosy Rupeeland and was released in Japan on August 6, 2009.
-As with its predecessor, the game focuses on Tingle, a character from The Legend of Zelda series.
+Irozuki Tingle no Koi no Balloon Trip (いろづきチンクルの恋のバルーントリップ, Irozuki Chinkuru no Koi no Barūn Torippu) is a 2009 adventure game developed by Vanpool and published by Nintendo for the Nintendo DS exclusively in Japan.
+It is the sequel to Freshly-Picked Tingle's Rosy Rupeeland (2006) and a spin-off of The Legend of Zelda series.

 Overview

 The game's storyline starts with an ordinary 35-year-old man who watches a direct sales program on television and orders a book said to make its readers popular among women.
 When the man opens the book, he gets sucked into a picture book world.
 In this world, he becomes Tingle, wearing a green costume.
 Tingle meets three characters that accompany him on his journey to escape the world: Kakashi the scarecrow, Buriki the tin robot woman, and Lion the lion.
 These characters are inspired by the Scarecrow, the Tin Woodman, and the Cowardly Lion from The Wonderful Wizard of Oz, respectively.

 The player has to solve many puzzles that require use of the different abilities of Tingle's three partners.
 Kakashi lacks intelligence, but is small and therefore able to get into small places.
 Buriki is very intelligent, but heartless, and can cleverly solve puzzles Tingle's other partners can't.
 The party's last member, Lion, is more powerful than the other two partners, but cowardly.
 Many of the actions in the game are performed via the stylus.
 Another central gameplay element is the romantic interaction with five different female characters.
 The player has to find the right words during the dialogues and to give Tingle's love interests the best fitting items to win their favor.
 This is necessary for continuing the adventure.
 To complete the game, Tingle must have some degree of a relationship with all of the girls.
 Unlike its predecessor, Irozuki Tingle no Koi no Balloon Trip is completely touch screen controlled, except for a small dungeon mini-game segment, in which a control pad may be purchased.